Your rights as a victim of crime

 Anyone can be affected by crime at any time.
 Many people have little or no knowledge of the criminal justice process and are unaware of their rights as victims or witnesses and so are unable to exercise them.

-Victim Support Scotland is here to make sure you can exercise your rights as a victim or witness when interacting with the criminal justice system.
-Victims and witnesses have the right to:
+Victim Support Scotland is here to make sure you can access your rights as a victim or witness when interacting with the criminal justice system.

-- A minimum standard of service – how you’ll be treated by criminal justice organisations
+- A minimum standard of service – to be treated fairly and equally

 - Information – how you’ll be updated about your case and what you can ask about